-The first sight that hits you when you approach the complex (07:00-21:00, free admission) is the massive (at 42.7 metres the world’s tallest) statue of Lord Murugan.
+The first sight that hits you when you approach the complex is the massive (at 42.7 metres the world’s tallest) statue of Lord Murugan.
 A son of Shiva, he is known by umpteen names around India, but his worship is most associated with the Tamil people of the deep south.
 As Tamils make up the bulk of ethnic Indians in Malaysia (and Singapore too) it should come as no surprise that Lord Murugan is particularly important to the local Hindu community.

-Next to the statue are the 272 steps leading up to main caves of the temple complex.
+Before the statue are 272 steps leading up to main caves of the temple complex.
 The steps are steep, and can be slippery after rainfall, so it’s best to take them at a reasonable pace.
 Avoiding the midday sun is probably a wise idea too.
 After the ordeal by steps, you are faced with the 100-metre high Cathedral or Temple Cave.
 Quite apart from its natural splendour, the cave has number of Hindu shrines dotted round.

 After another set of steps is a smaller cave, which is bathed in light from the tree-lined gap in the ceiling above.
 Anyone who associates caves with dank, dark places will be surprised by how airy and light this space is.

-The terrace by the Dark Cave offers superb views of central KL, even on a hazy day.
+The terrace by the Dark Cave (see below) offers superb views of central KL, even on a hazy day.
 It also has a prominent sign, which everyone seems to ignore, requesting that people not feed the monkeys.
 One of the features of Batu Caves are the cheeky macaques, stuffing a variety of food into their mouths.
 Don’t get too close, as they have been known to bite the hand that feeds them.

 Harder to spot, and much less brazen, are the attractive langurs, who also hang round the complex in the hope of a free meal.
 Hanuman, the monkey God, is one of the most popular Hindu deities, so it’s fair to say these guys are likely to remain part and parcel of the Batu Caves experience.